The Great Watchlist Purge of 2022 (Round two, that is.)

 This is a quite a good late-’60s avant garde film.
 There’s a white jazz trumpet player with a black girlfriend in Rio de Janeiro during Carnival, and he gets wrapped up in an affair with a white girl who he finds dead in the surf at the beach.
 Yes, that’s as weird as it sounds.
 The girlfriend is the grounding force, but the dead girl keeps showing back up, having sex with the trumpet player, and somehow reaping sexual revenge on the three people who killed her in a tryst.
 In the end, the trumpet player finds himself dead in the surf, and we’re left to wonder if the whole thing is cyclical, or if it even happened at all.
 But there’s good music and some Jean-Luc Godard-style cinematography to make the uncertainty an experience.

-And these are the thirty-five movies that have been added to the watchlist since then:
+And these are the thirty-six movies that have been added to the watchlist since then:

 A mid-1990s film by Mexican director Guillermo del Toro, who later made Pan’s Labyrinth, which is an incredibly beautiful film.
 (He also made The Shape of Water, which won an Oscar a few years ago.)
 I had never heard of this movie at the time, but found it when I went down the rabbit hole of seeing what else the director of Pan’s Labyrinth made.

 Though I’ve seen most of Spike Lee’s movies, this one got past me.
 It doesn’t look at all like his classics Do the Right Thing or School Daze, so I’m curious to what it will be.